 Cellulose ether is a truly multitalented chemical.
 Its initial material cellulose can take on different solubility properties through etherification, resulting in a polymer that is soluble in either water or many other organic solvents.

 This characteristic makes cellulose ether highly versatile and allows it to have a wide range of functions in many different sectors.
-Cellulose ether products are used in a whole host of applications, including construction materials, personal care, cleaning agents, food production and much more.
+Cellulose ether products are used in a whole host of applications, including construction materials, cleaning agents, food production and much more.

 Cellulose is extracted from deciduous timber, coniferous timber or cotton using a thermocatalytic process.